dhis2/dhis2-android-sdk/doc/dhis2_android_sdk_user_guide_INDEX.md

   - If user is different than last logged user: wipe DB and try **login online**.
   - If server is different (even if the user is the same): wipe DB and try **login online**.
 - If no internet connection is present:
   - If the user has been ever authenticated:
     - If server is the same: try **login offline**.
     - If server is different: throw an error.
   - If the user has not been authenticated before: throw an error.

+Logout method removes user credentials, so a new login is required before any interaction with the server.
+Metadata and data is preserved so a user is able to logout/login without losing any information.

 ### Metadata synchronization